 Visiting aged care and vulnerable people

-How to stay COVID safe when visiting aged care facilities and people who are older, have a compromised immune system or chronic medical condition.
+How to stay flu and COVID safe when visiting aged care facilities and people who are older, have a compromised immune system or chronic medical condition.

 Before you visit